jsl03/apricot/README.md

 `pip install --user .`

 Please note that the package assumes the `Eigen` headers are located in `usr/include/eigen3`.
 Ability to change this location is planned for a future release.
-Those needing to change the default `Eigen` header location should modify the `ext_modules` variable inside `setup.py` to include the location of the `Eigen` headers.
+Those needing to change the default `Eigen` header location should modify the `ext_modules` variable inside `setup.py` to include the proper location of the `Eigen` headers.

-### A (Very) Brief Troubleshooting Guide For Prospective Windows Users
+### A (Very) Brief Troubleshooting Guide For Prospective Windows or OSX Users

 Windows users should:

 * Modify `setup.py` so that the C++ files will compile correctly.

-* Modify the paths inside  `apricot/core/models/model_cache` to support Windows path formats.
+* Modify the paths inside  `apricot/core/models/model_cache` to support the correct path formats.

-Please note that the package has **not** be tested on Windows at all.
+Please note that the package has **not** be tested on Windows or OSX at all.

 ## Acknowledgements